Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/griefprevention.md

 * `/trust` - Used to allow another player to build in the claim the player is standing in.
 Useful if the player wants to grant building permissions to a friend.
 * `/containertrust` - Similar to `/trust` however it will only allow the player access to blocks with inventories such as chests.
 * `/accesstrust` - Similar to `/trust` however it will only allow the player access to iron doors (wooden doors and fence gates are not locked by default but this can be changed in the config) and buttons.
 * `/permissiontrust` - Allows a player to share their trust level with other people.
 For example if someone gave `/accesstrust` to another player and `/permissiontrust`, that player would only be able to give `/accesstrust` to other people.
 * `/untrust` - Revokes a player's permission to access a claim given out using the trust commands above.
 * `/abandonclaim` - Deletes a claim that the player owns.
 * `/trustlist` - See a list of `/trust`ed players for that claim.
 See the trust commands above.
 * `/claimslist` - See the current claim allowance and all of a player's claims that they own.

-There is obviously more commands and features - please refer to the [GriefPrevention Wiki](https://github.com/TechFortress/GriefPrevention/wiki) for more information on how to use them.
+There are obviously more commands and features - please refer to the [GriefPrevention Wiki](https://github.com/TechFortress/GriefPrevention/wiki) for more information on how to use them.

 ---